malachig/PythonDexSeq/README.md

 # PythonDexSeq
-Dockerfile with Python to make the pre processing steps for DexSeq
+Dockerfile to make the pre processing steps for DexSeq

+- Ubuntu 14.04
+- Python 2.7